 Palolem Beach Goa

-With Monkey island constantly in view to the west, for us Palolem was the most striking of all the beaches we visited in Goa.
-Here, there is a good balance between peace and quiet and things to do.
+With Monkey island constantly in view to the west, Palolem is the most striking of all the beaches we visited in Goa.
+There is a good balance between peace and quiet, and there are plenty of things to do.

 The place is also very cinematic.
 No wonder this location was chosen for the filming of the opening scenes in The Bourne Supremacy, back in 2004 (see “In the Footsteps of Jason Bourne”).